 Botox Cosmetic, Dysport, and Xeomin all contain the same active ingredient: botulinum toxin type A. The main difference between the three products are in the formulation.
 Currently in the United States there are only four botulinum neurotoxins licensed for use.
 The three products ProgressMD uses are onabotulinumtoxin A (Botox Cosmetic), incobotulinumtonxin A (Xeomin), and abobotulinumtoxin A (Dysport).
 These designated names were developed to emphasize that each of the individual products vary in potency and that they are not interchangeable.
 This influences the dose and units that you receive depending on the product you select.
 All work toward the same goals of achieving cosmetic improvement of fine lines and wrinkles (rhytids).

 Differences in the formulation include protective proteins attached to the molecules of the product.
-Botox Cosmetic has larger proteins and causing this to be a heavy molecule and takes a little longer to see results.
-Dysport has small proteins causing it to be light decrease the onset of results.
-Xeomin is a more purified version of the botulinum toxin A and does have have any proteins attached.
-This decreased the incidence of developing a resistance to the product.
+Botox Cosmetic has larger protein, causing this to be a heavy molecule which takes a little longer to see results.
+Dysport has small proteins causing it to be slight decrease the onset of results.
+Xeomin is a more purified version of the botulinum toxin A and doesn't have have any proteins attached.
+This decreases the incidence of developing a resistance to the product.

 With the previously noted difference between Botox Cosmetic, Xeomin, and Dysport, they all work with the same mechanism of action.
 All three neurotoxins prevent acetylcholine (ACh) release from the presynaptic membrane, causing temporary calming of the muscle contractions by blocking the transmission of nerve impulses.

-With this temporary effect, the decrease muscle movement helps smooth fine lines, and further prevent wrinkles (rhytids) from becoming deeper.
+With this temporary effect, the decrease muscle movement helps smooth fine lines, and further prevents wrinkles (rhytids) from becoming deeper.